Geometro-thermodynamics of tidal charged black holes: Thermodynamic considerations

 It is instructive to see the variation of entropy with the BH parameters.
-If the mass increases, the entropy will always increase (Fig.~\ref{Fig1}).
-By contrast, the entropy decreases with increasing $q$ (irrespective of the sign of $q$) until $S=m^{2}$ and the minimal horizon area $A=4\pi m^{2}$ are reached at the extremal limit $q=m^{2}$ (Fig.~\ref{Fig2}).
+The entropy increases with mass (Fig.~\ref{Fig1}).
+By contrast, the entropy decreases with increasing $q$ (irrespective of the sign of $q$) until $ S=m^{2}$ and the minimal horizon area $A=4\pi m^{2}$ are reached at the extremal limit $q=m^{2}$ (Fig.~\ref{Fig2}).
 This is to be expected since for $q>m^{2}$ the metric (\ref{RN}) describes a naked singularity (thus the area $A$ is undefined).